palewire/first-news-app/docs/index.rst

     $ python freeze.py

-Try opening one in your web browse.
+Try opening one in your browser.
 Notice that the default configuration only saved ``index.html``, and not all your detail pages.
 Edit ``freeze.py`` to give it the instructions it needs to make a page for every record in the source CSV.